top of page

 The adjective 'erudite' finds its origins in the Latin word 'eruditus,' which is the past participle of 'erudire,' meaning 'to instruct' or 'to educate.'
 This Latin term, in turn, can be traced back to 'e-' meaning 'out' and 'rudis' meaning 'rude' or 'untrained.'
 The etymology of 'erudite' thus conveys the idea of being 'out of rudeness' or 'out of an untrained state,' emphasizing the transformation from a state of ignorance or inexperience to one of great academic knowledge or formal learning.
 Consequently, 'erudite' is used to describe individuals who have acquired extensive knowledge through education and study, showcasing their intellectual prowess and scholarly expertise.

-Find the meaning of erudite
+Quiz: Find the meaning of the adjective erudite:

 Try Again!